Frequently Asked Questions

 A. Yes.
 Class registration for your first term at GHC will be completed when you attend a new Charger Orientation session, and you simply need to let your advisor know at orientation that you plan to take classes at more than one of our campuses.

-A. Yes, if admitted as Move On When Ready (MOWR) student, you may take college courses at GHC.
-Please contact your high school guidance counselor to begin this process and check the GHC Move On When Ready website for the minimum MOWR admissions standards by grade level.
+A. Yes, if admitted as a Dual Enrollment student, you may take college courses at GHC.
+Please contact your high school guidance counselor to begin this process and check the GHC Dual Enrollment website for the minimum admissions standards by grade level.

 Q: What courses do you offer?